tobiuo-feiyu-da/tobiuo-feiyu-da/README.md

 - 👋 Hi, I’m @tobiuo-feiyu-da
 - 👀 I’m interested in creative application development.
 - 🌱 I’m currently learning application development for java.
-- 💞️ I’m not looking to collaborate on nothing.
+- 💞️ I’m not looking to collaborate.
-- 📫 How to reach me "tobiuo@tobiuo.sytes.net"
+- 📫 How to reach me "tobiuofeiyu0718@gmail.com"

 <!---
 tobiuo-feiyu-da/tobiuo-feiyu-da is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.